How to Meet Your LinkedIn Sales Quota with a Lead Generation Agency

 The good news is that it’s easy to learn how to use LinkedIn for sales by using it as a professional marketing tool rather than simply another social media site.
 But before we get into more detail, here are some related terms you might come across in your LinkedIn sales campaigns:

-• Lead generation: The process of finding potential clients who could use your products and services.
+• Lead generation: Finding potential clients who could use your products and services.

-• Lead Nurturing: The process of communicating with leads to build trust, generate interest, and close deals.
+• Lead Nurturing: Communicating with leads to build trust, generate interest, and close deals.

-• Lead Scoring: The process of evaluating leads based on their potential value to your business.
+• Lead Scoring: Evaluating leads based on their potential value to your business.

-• Sales Cycle: The amount of time it takes to go from generating a lead to closing a deal.
+• Sales Cycle: The time it takes to go from generating a lead to closing a deal.

 • LinkedIn Sales Goals: The objectives set for your LinkedIn lead generation tool/team.

-• LinkedIn Sales Success: Successfully reaching your sales quota by using LinkedIn as a sales tool.
+• LinkedIn Sales Success: Successfully reach your sales quota using LinkedIn as a sales tool.

 In today’s B2B environment, sales are a collaborative effort – with a sales rep, a sales manager, and a marketing manager working together to source new leads from the market, nurture those relationships, and close more deals.
 Sales reps might want to think of themselves as relationship managers more than lead generators.